Makindo Medical Notes"One small step for man, one large step for Makindo" |

 Related Subjects:Acute Cholecystitis |Acute Appendicitis |Chronic Peritonitis |Abdominal Aortic Aneurysm |Ectopic Pregnancy |Acute Cholangitis |Acute Abdominal Pain/Peritonitis |Assessing Abdominal Pain |Penetrating Abdominal Trauma |Acute Pancreatitis |Acute Diverticulitis

-Mortality from acute cholecystitis is estimated to be less than 10%.
-Acute acalculous cholecystitis is a life-threatening condition with a mortality rate of up to 50% and has its own topic.
+Mortality from acute cholecystitis is estimated to be less than 10% with prompt treatment.
+However, acute acalculous cholecystitis is a life-threatening condition with a mortality rate of up to 50% and requires urgent attention.
+This form is more common in critically ill patients and is associated with a high risk of complications.

 Initial Management Summary |